Biuret amidohydrolase

+Biuret amidohydrolase is an enzyme characterised from bacteria that catalyzes the hydrolysis of biuret to allophanic acid and ammonia:

+The reaction is part of the breakdown pathway for cyanuric acid and the product allophanic acid can also give urea and carbon dioxide spontaneously under the reaction conditions.
+Triazine herbicides are metabolised in this pathway.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is biuret amidohydrolase.
-This enzyme participates in atrazine degradation.